Category: Real Estate

 Myth 4: Off-Market Deals Are Always Below Market Value

 Reality: While off-market deals can offer favorable terms, assuming they always come at a bargain is a myth.
 Sellers may seek fair market value or even a premium for the exclusivity and convenience of off-market transactions.
-Investors should evaluate each deal individually to determine its financial viability.
+Investors should evaluate each deal individually to determine its financial viability, or seek conveyancing assistance for more insights into the risks of the deal.

 Myth 5: Finding Off-Market Deals Is Too Difficult